Ukulele Tips For Beginners: How To Improve Your Strumming

 Okay, you don’t really have to dance, but you have to move.
 Put your favorite soprano ukulele down first and loosen up physically.
 If your body can feel the beat, you can play to the beat!
 Open your music streaming app and play songs at random.
 At every song, create a movement that matches the rhythm.
 Think of how orchestra conductors move and do something similar.
 Don’t be shy and let the beat enter your being.
 If you want to dance, do!

-In summary, your progress as a ukulele player will depend on a number of things, but at the top of the list is developing a good sense of rhythm.
+In summary, your progress as a ukulele player will depend on a number of things, but at the top of the list is developing a good sense of rhythm and timing.